 - They are quiet.
 You can repark in your garage before ICU engage on just the hybrid battery power if you are fast enough.
 At the point of starting the car, someone nearby might not be aware that the car has been started.
 This is useful if one wants to quietly leave a place.

 - The power output of an I4 hybrid car exceeds that of regular I4 but less power than the V6.
 This is the combined power output of the internal combustion engine and the electric motors.
 The electric motors also gives the hybrid car a good starting torque and near effortless highway hill climbing.

 - It has very impressive acceleration.
 This is because the electric motors that work in synergy with the ICU can deliver instantaneous torque.
 That is a property of electric motors.
 It climbs hills on highway almost effortlessly

 - Its eCVT (with planetary gear system) transmission is very reliable.
 There is also no noticeable gear shift, it is so seamless.
 That is, its transmission is very smooth and you won't notice any transition to gears as it is a continuous variable transmission.

 - You don't need regular brake maintenance as compared to regular cars.
 It's original brake pads can last up to 100,000 miles of usage.
 This is because of regenerative braking.
 The electric motors convert the mechanical energy to electrical energy during braking to stop the car or reduce its speed.

-- In the hybrid car, there is less drive belts in the engine hence increasing its reliability, it also implies less maintenance on the car and better fuel efficiency.
+- In the hybrid car, there is less drive belts in the engine hence increasing its reliability, it also implies that there will be less maintenance on the car and also better fuel efficiency.
 The AC compressor, power steering and water pump are all electrically driven.

 - It has a steady and reliable 14V DC power supply from the converter and not from an alternator.
 There is no issue of brushes wearing out in the alternator, there is also no issue of bad alternator bearing too.
 Power losses due to friction in belts, pulleys and bearings have been reduced also.